-Our career-focused courses are intended to help a young person discover his or her future path after high school.
-Plus, through our career-focused courses—some of which are not offered in other schools—college-bound students can explore a possible post-secondary major or a career interest.
+Our career-focused courses aim to help young people discover their future paths after high school.
+Plus, college-bound students can explore a possible post-secondary major or career interest through our career-focused courses—some of which are not offered in other schools.

 These courses provide a powerful introduction to fulfilling careers in Information Technology, Government and Public Administration, Marketing, Finance, Arts and Communication, and more.